CerveloFellow/MQ-Next-Utilities/MasterLoot.README.md

 ## How to use
 - After killing a bunch of mobs, I typically start with my driver, and loot all the corpses with that character, waiting for them to complete.
 I then move through the character list and have each character loot.
 When multiple characters are looting at the same time, you run into a higher chance of coming across a corpse that you cannot open the Corpse Window for, hence why I typically wait for each character to complete unless there are hundreds of corpses and than I'll send each character as fast as I can.
+- When the characters come across items that are in the ItemsToShare list, or items that other group members can use, they will report that to the Loot Window where I can inspect the item, and determine which character should take it.
+I selec that character with the radio button, select the item from the Loot Window and press the "Queue Shared Item" list for that character.
+Once I've assigned all the items to characters, I'll select a character, and press "Get Shared Item(s)" for that character.
+They should go and lot the items.
 - The corpse ID's are retained so each character knows which corpses they have looted, and will not attempt to loot that corpse again if you issue the loot command.
 ---